Popular Ukulele Songs to Play: Top 12

 Not only is it a popular ukulele song, but whether you play the guitar, the mandolin, the autoharp, or any placard string, it is an ideal acoustic hit!

 In this song, Leonard Cohen has disintegrated the chord movement!
 When he sings, “Well, that’s how the fourth, the fifth.”
 That’s what your chords are doing!
-In truth, you can consider this fantastic song a good music theory study.
+In truth, you can consider this fantastic melody a good music theory study.

 Tutorial

-Click for Ukulele Tabs
+Click for Tabs

 9. “Somewhere Over The Rainbow” by Israel Kamakawiwoʻole